YirimS/reading-notes/class_07.md

 ## What is a table?

 A table represents binformation in a grid format.
-Examplkes of tables include finacial reports, TV schedules, and sports results.
+Examples of tables include finacial reports, TV schedules, and sports results.

 Basic table structure: